Matthew

 The passage

 v21-22.
 The Pharisees taught that the upper limit of forgiveness was 3 times.
 Peter, claiming for himself a righteousness that exceeds that of the Scribes and the Pharisees, offers an upper limit of 7.
-Jesus teaches that there is no upper limit (seventy-seven times, or seventy times seven).
+Jesus reminds Peter that when it comes to forgiving a brother or sister who has hurt us, there is no upper limit.

 v23.
 "The kingdom of heaven can be compared with the situation which arose when a king wished to settle accounts with his servants", William Barclay.
-In this parable we are confronted by the coming kingdom of God, an entity where perfect forgiveness is practiced by the king and its members.
+In this parable we are confronted by the coming kingdom of God.
+The message of the parable is actually not about forgiveness, rather it warns us that the day is upon us when God will settle his accounts.

 v24-27.
 The size of the debt owed by the servant is massive.
 In today's terms it is a multi-million dollar debt, something beyond anything a normal person could repay.
 Sold as a slave, the master could only recoup a maximum of one talent.
 He chooses to wipe the debt, calling it a bad loan.
 Under Old Testament law a debtor could be sold into slavery, but must be released in the year of Jubilee (every 50th year).